yboddu/BankTransferApi/README.md

 # banktransferapi
 Simple RESTful api to transfer funds between two different bank accounts.
-The application gets initialised with the following bank accounts:
+The application gets initialised with the following bank accounts and uses an in memory hashmap as the data repository:

 ```
 Account Id		Balance		Currency